khulnasoft/pkg.khulnasoft.com/README.md

 For templates (experimental):

 > [!NOTE]
-> With templates, pkg.khulnasoft.com will generate Khulnasoft instances for the given directories with the new built packages.
+> With templates, pkg.khulnasoft.com will generate Stackblitz instances for the given directories with the new built packages.

 ```sh
 npx pkg-khulnasoft publish './packages/A' --template './examples/*'